Gravitational Field and Gravitational Potential

 - License: CC BY-SA 4.0

-\[\frac{GMm}{R^2} = \frac{mv^2}{R}\] \[v = \sqrt{\frac{GM}{R}} \propto \frac{1}{\sqrt{R}}.\]In this case, an orbital velocity decreasing as $1/\sqrt{R}$ is predicted, as shown by the dotted line in the two graphs above.
-However, according to observations, the orbital velocity $v$ is almost constant regardless of distance $R$, so the prediction does not match the observations.
-This observation can only be explained if $M(R)\propto R$.
+\[\frac{GMm}{R^2} = \frac{mv^2}{R}\] \[v = \sqrt{\frac{GM}{R}} \propto \frac{1}{\sqrt{R}}.\]In this case, an orbital velocity decreasing as $1/\sqrt{R}$ is predicted, as shown by the dotted lines in the two graphs above.
+However, according to observational results, the orbital velocity $v$ is nearly constant regardless of distance $R$, so the prediction and observations do not match.
+These observational results can only be explained if $M(R)\propto R$.

 \[v = \sqrt{\frac{GM(R)}{R}} = \sqrt{Gk}\ \text{(constant)}.\]From this, astrophysicists conclude that many galaxies must contain undiscovered “dark matter,” and this dark matter must account for more than 90% of the universe’s mass.
-However, the nature of dark matter has not yet been clearly identified, and while not mainstream, there are attempts like Modified Newtonian Dynamics (MOND) that try to explain the observations without assuming the existence of dark matter.
-Today, this field of research is at the forefront of astrophysics.
+However, the identity of dark matter has not yet been clearly revealed, and while not mainstream theory, attempts like Modified Newtonian Dynamics (MOND) exist to explain observational results without assuming the existence of dark matter.
+Today, these research fields are at the forefront of astrophysics.